-We will: (12)Underpin our corporate strategy objective of enabling everyone to connect with the National Park with a sound evidence base including: Feedback from customers using our services; • Research on best ways to engage with target audiences: Formal consultation processes: Feedback from bodies representative of different voices inside and outside of the National Park.
-(13)Update our communications and marketing strategy to support our new outreach programme and make sure it explains how we will feedback on 'you said'- 'we did'.
-(14) Develop an integrated approach to engaging with communities through our new Policy and Communities service.
-(15) Continue to support members in their community role.
-(16) Ensure our complaints procedures and reporting arrangements are accessible and transparent and monitor our response to complaints received to ensure the authority learns from that feedback.
-Ensure our long term National Park Management Plan (supported by the Local Plan) gives direction to (17)short term decision making processes so that our aspirations for the condition of the special qualities of the National Park into the future can be achieved.
-What evidence/assurance is in place?
-Surveys (Residents, Visitors, Bus Users, Planning, Customer feedback and the Service User Survey (Includes Customer and Business Support, learning and discovery, visitor centres, cycle hire, conservation volunteers and ranger guided walks); Use of Park Life, press releases and social media to promote current consultations/issue/campaigns; Consultation page on Authority Website listing active consultation and how to participate; Summary of consultation responses in Committee reports; Public Participation at meetings; User Groups (e.g. Stanage Forum' Local Access Forum); Work with lobbying partners such as CPRE/Friends of the Peak District, National Parks UK, Campaign for • National Parks: Learning and development programme; Outside bodies appointments: Member allocations to specific areas of the National Park; Evidence of community and stakeholder meetings; Collect data for our corporate indicator of the number of people experiencing the benefits of the Peak District National Park from our target audiences of young people (under 25), People living with health inequalities (particularly mental well- being), Volunteers and Supporters (donors); People and Park connected strategy and action plan; Role descriptions in place for Chair, Members and Member Representative Roles; Consultation Area of Website: Articles in Park Life, other publications and media releases; Officer Delegation for Planning - Parish Objection brings to Committee; Statutory duty to consult (e.g Traffic Regulation Orders); Responding to consultation from Government and partners; Evidenced in Committee reports which includes sustainability heading in the report template;
+We will: (12) Underpin our Corporate Strategy objective outcome of enabling everyone to connect with the National Park with a sound evidence base including: Feedback from customers using our services; Research on best ways to engage with target audiences; Formal consultation processes; Feedback from bodies representative of different voices inside and outside of the National Park.
+(13) Update our communications plan and marketing strategy to support our new outreach programme and make sure it explains how we will feedback on 'you said'- 'we did'.
+(14) Develop an integrated approach to engaging with communities through our new Engagement Service Policy and Communities service .
+(15) Continue to support Members in their community role.
+(16) Ensure our complaints procedures and reporting arrangements are accessible and transparent and monitor our response to complaints received to ensure the Authority learns from that feedback.
+(17) Ensure our long term National Park Management Plan (supported by the Local Plan) gives direction to short term decision making processes so that our aspirations for the condition of the special qualities of the National Park into the future can be achieved.
+(18) Ensure the work to transform the most degraded upland landscape across Europe, the Dark Peak and South Pennines, continues on its present positive trajectory through the Moors for the Future Partnership.

-- National Park Management Plan;

-Communicating in Plain English;

-- Communicating in Plain English;
+- Surveys (Residents, Visitors, Bus Users, Planning, Customer feedback and the Service User Survey (Includes Customer and Business Support, learning and discovery, visitor centres, cycle hire, conservation volunteers and ranger guided walks); - Use of Park Life, press releases, website and social media to promote current consultations/issue/campaigns; - Consultation page on Authority Website listing active consultation and how to participate; - Summary of consultation responses in Committee reports; - Public Participation at meetings; - National Park Authority draft internal and external communications plan; - User Groups (e.g. Stanage Forum' Local Access Forum); - Work with lobbying partners such as CPRE/Friends of the Peak District, National Parks UK, Campaign for National Parks; - Learning and development programme; - Outside bodies appointments; - Evidence of community and stakeholder meetings; - Collect data for our corporate indicator); Peak District National Park connection is increased by 20%, Peak District National Park Authority awareness is increased by 30%, Peak District National Park audience reach that is 30% closer to demographics of those within an hour's travel time of the National Park - Role descriptions in place for Chair, Members and Member Champion Roles; - Consultation Area of Website; - Officer Delegation for Planning Parish Objection brings an application to Committee; - Statutory duty to consult (e.g Traffic Regulation Orders); - Responding to consultation from Government and partners; - Evidenced in Committee reports which includes sustainability heading in the report template; - National Park Management Plan; - Communicating in Plain English; - Parish Bulletins.